docker/docs/layouts/shortcodes/admin-sso-management-users.md

 ### Add guest users when SSO is enabled

-To add a guest if they aren’t verified through your IdP:
+To add a guest that isn't verified through your IdP:

 1. Sign in to {{ $product_link }}.
 2. {{ $member_navigation }}